provenance-io/provwasm/docs/tutorial/12-execute.md

 # Provenance Smart Contract Tutorial

 In this section we will execute a purchase by sending funds to the contract instance.
-The contract will then peform bank transfers to the merchant and fee collection accounts.
+The contract will then perform bank transfers to the merchant and fee collection accounts.

 ## Execute Contract